-In Europe–LAND, we will pursue a set of national-level analyses (e.g. harmonization of fragmented data) and land-use surveys, implemented by eight local case studies as demonstrators, as well as comprehensive capacity-building to Identify, develop, test and implement integrated tools to improve the understanding of the drivers behind land-use decisions as well as stakeholders’ awareness and engagement regarding climate change and biodiversity challenges in Europe.
+In Europe-LAND, we are pursuing a set of national-level analyses (e.g. harmonization of fragmented data) and land-use surveys, implemented by eight local case studies as demonstrators, as well as comprehensive capacity-building to Identify, develop, test and implement integrated tools to improve the understanding of the drivers behind land-use decisions as well as stakeholders’ awareness and engagement regarding climate change and biodiversity challenges in Europe.

 Syntéza, propagácia a rozširovanie výsledkov projektu sa zabezpečí prostredníctvom pevného súboru informácií, komunikácie a rozširovania, ako aj budovania kapacít na preklenutie medzery medzi teóriou a praktickými inováciami.
 Europe-LAND bude motivovať zainteresované strany, aby sa aktívne zapájali do aktivít projektu zameraných na budovanie kapacít s cieľom získať nové poznatky, zvýšiť povedomie o výzvach súvisiacich so zmenou klímy a biodiverzitou a dozvedieť sa o inovatívnych prístupoch k udržateľnejšiemu využívaniu pôdy a hospodáreniu s pôdou v celej Európe.